vvvictoire/harddrop_league/readme.md

 Create a virtualenv with the `virtualenv` command. `venv` will **NOT** work.

-Then run `pip install -r requirements.txt`
+Then run `pip install -r requirements.txt`.

 ## How to build